idea4good/GuiLite/README.md

 </table>

 ## 📞Community Channel
-Thanks for the help from community, you guys make GuiLite better!
-And welcome new friend to join us.
+Thanks for the help from the community, you all make GuiLite better!
+And welcome to any new friend to join us.
 - [**@Twitter**](https://twitter.com/idea4good)
 - QQ code: [<img src="documents/qq.group.jpg">](https://jq.qq.com/?_wv=1027&k=5EO8D9i)